rlvilla/OhMyTmux/README.md

 - Parrot
 - Kali

-This is recommended for fresh/new machines.

-It may break your current installation.
+This is recommended for fresh/new machines, as **it may break your current installation.** Backups and replaces previous .zshrc and .tmux.conf files.

-Installed and configured tools are:
+Installs and configures the following tools:
 - ZSH
 - oh-my-zsh (with "agnoster" theme set)
 - TMUX (autostarting ZSH with oh-my-zsh)